mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV2/BOTSV2.md

 Saw the length of the salt first and its value subsequently related to the frank's row, 'ORDER BY UID LIMIT 0,1'.

-`Note: In these attacks, attackers check the length first to see the actual length before dumping the value as XPATHE error value from updatexml gets truncated at 32 characters.`
+`Note: In these attacks, attackers check the length first to see the actual length before dumping the value as XPATH error value from updatexml gets truncated at 32 characters.`

 **Answer: gGsxysZL**